 I make a main dish and each family brings a dish to go with it.
 Doing a potluck party lets other people get involved in the cooking and makes it much easier for me.

 This year we had different lunch meats and cheeses with loaves of sliced homemade bread and cheese dip and tortilla chips.
 Families brought avocado, black bean and corn dip, and desserts.
 Only three families were able to come, but we still had a great time, and the kids who attended made a huge haul on eggs!

 Parents and siblings are invited to join us for family fun.
-We also have a Mom’s night out for Moms only (click here to check it out).
+We also have a Mom’s night out for Moms only.
 Parent involvement is of paramount importance.
 When families are invited to be a part of the child’s education, they gain so much.

 Seeing kids interact with their friends, seeing you interact with their children, and spending time at the facility are all great ways for parents to get more information about what goes on in their children’s daily experiences.
 And kids LOVE when Mom and Dad come to see their school!

 Preparation for the party was a cinch this year.
 I made a few loaves of homemade bread and sliced them up and put them in the freezer, then I visited the deli for lunch meats and cheeses and dumped together some queso in the crockpot and made iced tea the morning of the party.
 Then we head out to “hide” the eggs before people come.
 Any time you put out homemade bread, it’s a winner.

 A month or so before the party, I start stuffing Easter eggs.
 I fill some with candy, some with toys and some with dollars.
 We did about 700 eggs total because I like the kids to get a lot of eggs.
 I didn’t realize they would get THAT many eggs this year, but I’m still glad I did it.